luqeei1/asset-optimizer/README.md

-# 📈 Welcome To SharpeOpt - A Portfolio Optimizer Based Around The Sharpe Ratio
+# 📈 Welcome To SharpeOpt - A Portfolio Optimizer Based On The Sharpe Ratio

 Welcome to my full-stack portfolio optimization application, SharpeOpt!
 This project leverages the **Sharpe ratio** to help users optimize their investment portfolios.
 It also includes: